 Software engineer, dilettante type theorist, syntactician, and philologist.
 Student of Ancient Greek, Sumerian, Hittite, Akkadian, Latin, Old English and German.
-I also co-host The Type Theory Podcast.
+I also co-host The Type Theory Podcast, and created the JonPRL proof assistant.
 Ideas written up here are rough at best.

 I am in software engineering (functional programming preferred).
 I also provide tutoring services in any of the languages listed above, as well as type theory & proof theory.
 See my Curriculum Vitae.

 This post is an introduction to the container-oriented generalization of the core Brouwerian (co)data structures, inspired by Ghani, Hancock and Pattinson.1 I am not introducing anything novel; I’m merely taking their framework and showing how to round up the usual suspects of Brouwerian mathematics in their generalized, “family-friendly” setting.
 I am using Constable et al’s Computational Type Theory + Induction-Recursion as my metalanguage,2 but other variants of type theory may be used as well.

 Here, I present a judgemental reconstruction of LCF-style tactic systems, called Modernized LCF, which admits various extensions including validations (checkable certificates).
 The purpose is to present the structure and meaning of refinement proof directly as a logical theory with a meaning explanation, in contrast to the standard practice of taking refinement proof as an extra-logical “finishing touch”.

 This year’s Oregon Programming Languages Summer School, organized by Bob Harper, Greg Morrisett and Zena Ariola, has come to a close after two amazing weeks.
 I wanted to take a moment to thank everyone who made my time here so pleasant, with special regards to Bob Harper and Mark Bickford, who patiently answered my numerous questions about Nuprl and Brouwerian mathematics.